Szoboszlai stunner secures Liverpool win over Arsenal as Man City collapses to another loss

 West Ham lost its first two games in the league, conceding eight goals in the process, and also was eliminated from the English League Cup in midweek.

-Paqueta, the Brazil midfielder, celebrated his successful penalty kick by pretending to answer a call, throw away a phone before kissing the badge on his jersey — perhaps a nod to being linked over the past 24 hours with a move to Aston Villa.
+Paqueta, the Brazil midfielder, celebrated his successful penalty kick by pretending to answer a call and throw away a phone before kissing the badge on his jersey — perhaps a nod to being linked over the past 24 hours with a move to Aston Villa.

 Crystal Palace visits Villa in the final game on Sunday to wrap up the Premier League's third round.